-All full-time employees and permanent part-time employees are granted vacation benefits.
+All full-time employees and permanent part-time employees are granted vacation and sick benefits.
 Vacation time is earned on a month-to-month basis based on length of service.
 Vacation time is allowed to accrue to a maximum of 240 hours.
 When the limit is reached, employees will cease to accrue more vacation time until existing levels fall below 240 hours.
-Vested or accumulated vacation leave is reported in the government-wide statement of net position.
-No liability is recorded for non-vesting accumulating rights to receive sick leave benefits.
+Sick time is earned on every two week pay period at four hours each pay period regardless of years of service, with no maximum accrual.
+All vacation time and 10% of sick time is paid out upon termination at the employee's current salary.
+Vested or accumulated vacation and sick leave is reported in the government-wide statement of net position.